singularian/mdencode/README.md

 # MDencode usage
 This is the mdencode usage.
-mdencode has three main golang programs.
+mdencode has these main GO subprograms.

 - md or mdencode - generates file signatures with optional modular floors
 - mddbreport     - generates formatted signatures dumps of file signatures stored in a mdencode sqlite3 db